harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Queue steps should be added whenever the resource you want to protect is used, for example, before the Terraform Apply step in pipeline A and before the deployment step in pipeline B.

-### Does Harness support Triggers in GitX ?
+### Does Harness support triggers in GitEx?

-No, Harness does not support [triggers](https://developer.harness.io/docs/platform/triggers/tutorial-cd-trigger) for GitX.
+No, Harness does not support [triggers](https://developer.harness.io/docs/platform/triggers/tutorial-cd-trigger) for GitEx.

 ### How to diagnose instances where pipeline fails to initiate due to trigger issues ?